Sol Negro

 Sol Negro is the debut album by the Brazilian musician Virginia Rodrigues.
 It was released in 1997.
 The album peaked at No. 7 on Billboards World Albums chart.

 Production

 The album was produced by Caetano Veloso and Celso Fonseca; Veloso had "discovered" the singer at a rehearsal.
 Djavan, Milton Nascimento, and Gilberto Gil contributed to the album.
 The berimbau was used on several tracks.
 A few songs are tributes to Rodrigues's Candomblé religion.

 Rodrigues sang a cappella on "Verônica".
 "Manhã de Carnaval" is a cover of the Luiz Bonfá song; "Noite de Temporal" is a cover of the Dorival Caymmi song.
 "Adeus Batucada" was made famous by Carmen Miranda.

+Critical reception

-Critical receptionJazzTimes wrote that "Rodrigues’s contralto voice is otherwordly, spiritual, exquisite."
+JazzTimes wrote that "Rodrigues’s contralto voice is otherwordly, spiritual, exquisite."
 Robert Christgau noted that she "never stretches her rich, Ella-like highs into a scat—though the few midtempo numbers have a nice jazzy lilt ... her instincts are exceedingly solemn."
 Rolling Stone stated: "The ancient and the modern, the secular and the sacred seamlessly mingle in this document of Brazilian musical forms."Miami New Times deemed the album "a simultaneously somber and uplifting cycle of songs focused on the African experience in Brazil."
 The New York Times concluded that "the record is both modern and roots-conscious in the best ways that Brazilians know how to be: it swings from Roman Catholic church music to carnaval sambas, ancient Afro-Brazilian drum patterns to sophisticated wind-and-string arrangements, all sculpted with delicate care."
+The Chicago Tribune considered Sol Negro to be the eighth best album of 1998.

 AllMusic wrote that Rodrigues's "first major recording succeeds in juxtaposing her ability to carry both lilting Brazilian rhythms and slow harmonious melodies.
-The Chicago Tribune considered Sol Negro to be the eighth best album of 1998.